 An automatic altitude-hold feature aids beginners fly more simply.
 It flies gradually as the default for training determinations and it can fly at two higher speeds when wanted.
 The flight time is up to ten actions.

-The Force1 UFO quadcopter has beautiful colorful LED lights and looks like a UFO when flying at night.
+The Force1 UFO quadcopter has beautiful colourful LED lights and looks like a UFO when flying at night.
 It does not require FAA registration.

 This drone for kids has high and low speeds.
 A 360-degree flip is a stunt it does at the touch of a switch.